 Commercial insurance coverage that is tailored to the needs, objectives, and risks of a small business can determine a company’s ability to overcome a disaster like a hurricane, fire, or other natural or man-made peril.
 Although there are many forms of coverage that are critical for a business, business interruption coverage is all too often overlooked.
-While there are different types of business interruption coverage, this form of commercial insurance essentially covers lost profits because of a company’s inability to operate or underperformance in the wake of a peril that causes significant damage.
+While there are different types of business interruption coverage, this form of commercial insurance essentially covers lost profits because of a company’s inability to fully operate in the wake of a peril that causes significant damage.

-A new survey reported in the Insurance Journal provides interesting insights regarding the lack of protection possessed by many small businesses.
+A survey reported in the Insurance Journal provides interesting insights regarding the lack of protection possessed by many small businesses.
 In the Harris Interactive poll commissioned by Nationwide, 500 small businesses with 300 employees or fewer were interviewed.
 Two out of three of the companies did not have business interruption coverage.
 The survey results confirmed the ironic fact that smaller business are less likely to have disaster recovery insurance even though they have the greatest need for such insurance when faced with a crippling storm or other cause of significant loss.

 The researchers indicated that small businesses may have slacked in making arrangements for financial recovery from a disaster because of the lack of major disasters like hurricanes in recent years.
 Because storms and other perils can strike without warning at any point in time, small business owners should carefully analyze their coverage and weigh the benefits of business interruption coverage.
 This evaluation also requires a consideration of the appropriate types of business interruption insurance.

-Unlike more familiar coverage for damage to property, buildings, and plants, or liability claims, business interruption coverage provides protection against indirect financial losses incurred due to an interruption in operations caused by damage to the facility.
+Unlike more familiar coverage for damage to property, buildings, or liability claims, business interruption coverage provides protection against indirect financial losses incurred due to an interruption in operations caused by damage to the facility.
 These indirect losses also include the risk of losing employees because of an inability to pay wages and salaries when the business is not functioning.
 This type of coverage is now more commonly called “business income” insurance.
 Generally, “business income” refers to net profit, net loss or net income before taxes that would have been generated plus ongoing normal operating costs.

 The information used to calculate loss of business income includes: